GrubyRabbit/exalushome_local/README.md

 ## What it supports

 - Local control of Exalus roller shutters (blinds)
-- Open / close / stop / set position
+- Open / close / stop / set position / microventilation
-- Live position updates from the controller (this is not live, exalus has limited information on this)
+- Live position updates from the controller (this is not live as live you wish, exalus has limited information on this)
 - Live movement state (opening / closing / stopped)
 - Automatic reconnect on session loss